 The Heroine’s Journey

 You may remember the three act structure from high school English when you used it to outline Greek tragedies and Shakespearean plays.
-It is still a popular structure for modern novels and movies.
+It still serves as a basic structure for modern novels and movies.

 Act One takes up approximately the first quarter of the story, introducing your characters and your world.
 At some point during this section, the “Inciting Incident” occurs, drawing your main character into the action.
 This Act establishes the main question of the story: Will the heroine defeat the villain?
 Will the man find love?
 Will the lawyer win the case?

-Act Two, which comprises the majority of the story, is mostly “rising action.”
+Act Two, which comprises the middle 50% of the story, is mostly “rising action.”
 The main character tries to solve a problem, but often ends up in a worse situation.
 They must develop skills (here’s your character arc!) in order to overcome the obstacles before them.
+This section can alternatively be broken down into two parts: the second act, from the “climax of act one” to the midpoint, and the third act, from the midpoint, to the “climax of act two” (as labeled by the image below).

-Act Three occurs in the last quarter of the story.
-It contains the climax as well as the denouement, or descending action, that wraps up loose ends and draws the story to its conclusion.
+Act Three (or Four) occurs in the last quarter of the story.
+It contains the main climax (“climax of act three”)as well as the denouement, or descending action, that wraps up loose ends and draws the story to its conclusion.

 Writers may be familiar with this Latin phrase for “in the middle of things.”
 Scenes often start in media res, but the term also refers to a plot structure in which the story as a whole starts in the middle of things.
 Looking at the Three Act Structure above, a story that uses In Media Res as a narrative structure would begin at the midpoint of Act Two, during the middle crisis.